Jbleezy/BO2-Reimagined/README.md

 * Zombies can open doors and activate traps
 * Zombies can't damage the same survivor for 0.25 seconds after damaging them
 * Zombies can't be damaged by survivors for 3 seconds after respawn or until they attack
-* Zombies respawn at the position of a random survivor when they died if they did not deploy a Tactical Insertion
+* Zombies automatically deploy a Tactical Insertion at the position of a random survivor when they die if they did not already deploy a Tactical Insertion
 * Zombies respawn after spectating for 10 seconds